abist/dotfiles/README.md

 # dotfiles

-This repo just keeps all the dotfiles so I can port to a different machines easily.
+This repo just keeps all the dotfiles so I can port to a different machine easily.